Spfd0/Multi-Call/README.md

 # Multi-Caller Application

-This is a Python application that allows users to make concurrent phone calls using the Twilio API.
+This is a Python application that allows users to make multiple concurrent phone calls using the Twilio API.
 The application provides a graphical user interface (GUI) built with Tkinter for easy interaction.

 ## Features